Mouse Arm – Causes, Symptoms and Ergonomic Solutions

 What is mouse arm?

-Mouse elbow is an inflammation of the tendon attachment on the outside of the elbow, where the forearm extensor muscles attach.
+Mouse elbow is an inflammation of the tendon attachment on the outside of the elbow, where the extensor muscles of the forearm attach.
 The pain often radiates from the elbow into the forearm and worsens with strain.
 Although the problem is located in the elbow, repetitive movements of the hand and wrist are the most common cause.

 Common causes & risk factors